-Digital Services Act (Digitalytelsesloven)
+Digital Content and Services Act (Digitalytelsesloven)

 Implementing Directive (EU) 2019/770 on certain aspects concerning contracts for the supply of digital content and digital services